ncocana/04_06_ASSI_Script_Your_Database/README.md

 ![image](https://user-images.githubusercontent.com/114516225/214677813-3c2212d3-1737-4835-a9e0-4699daf89538.png)

-* Checking the table data, as u can see the table 'Bikes' still existing.
+* Checking the table's data, as you can see the table 'Bikes' still exists but without the data previously stored in it.

 ![image](https://user-images.githubusercontent.com/114516225/214677883-89cfdded-cce4-45ce-adc5-ef054e997f8a.png)

 ### drop.sql

-In this script the database is erase, but before proceed the foreign keys must be unable.
+In this script, the database's tables are erased completely.
+Before deleting the tables, we deactivated the foreign keys with the purpose of avoiding errors.

 Example: